euonymus/baryon/README.md

 Baryon is a react component that allows you to inspect neo4j graph in a simple and intuitive manner.
-This enables users to drill down to seek further relations from one node to another.
+This enables users to explore further relations from one node to another.

 ## Steps to Run